Team-Resurgent/PrometheOSSkinEditor/README.md

 ### Background Animation Options

 If you wanted to have a static image with a animated overlay you can do this by, creating a background animation with transparency, and a overlay image.
-You can use the Bacground Overlay as Underlay option to change the draw order.
+You can use the Background Overlay as Underlay option to change the draw order.

 If you wanted your animation to start at frame 1 then when at last frame go back frame by frame back to frame 1.